Inclusion at SSOCC

 Inclusive child care funding in B.C. can be complex and difficult to access.
 SSOCC advocates alongside families to help children access the support they need.
 While external funding programs have their own criteria and waitlists, we work diligently to support families through the process.

 For children with approved Autism Funding Unit (AFU) funding who are not yet receiving Supported Child Care, our programs may bill AFU directly to fund in-class support.
+The Individualized AFU program ends in March 2027; if other funding support services become available we are happy to work together with families to secure funding for their child.

 Ready to join the SSOCC learning community?